gosub-com/Zurfur/README.md

 ## Namespaces

-Namespaces are similar to C#, but can also contain static functions, and extension methods.  `using Zurur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
+Namespaces are similar to C#, but can also contain static functions, and extension methods.  `use Zurur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
 If you want to froce them to be prefixed with `Math.`, it can be done with `using Math=Zurfur.Math`.

-The first namespace defined in a file does not use curly braces to start a new scope, nor should it start a new level of indentation.
-All other namespaces are sub-namespaces of the top level namespace and must use curly braces.
-Only one top level namespace per file is allowed.
+Namespaces do not nest or require curly braces.
+The namespace must be declared at the top of each file, after `use` statements, and before function or class definitions.

+All other namespaces in a file must be sub-namespaces of the top one:

+    namespace MyCompany.MyProject               // Top level namespace
+    namespace MyCompany.MyProject.Utils         // Sub-namespace, ok in same file namespace MyCompany.MyProject.OtherUtils    // Another sub-namespace, also ok namespace MyCompany.MyOtherProject          // ILLEGAL when in the same file

 ## Async